Poker Basics: How Casinos Make Money On Poker

-It means that there will be no money taken from the pot when you play, and instead, you will be paying a fixed fee.
+It means that there will be no money taken from the pot when you play, and instead, you’ll be paying a fixed fee.

 Neither of these options is better or worse, so you should see it just as a different model and know about its existence.

-In the light of this discussion, it is important to mention that most small limit games are actually worse than the higher ones in terms of rake.
+It’s important to mention that most small limit games are actually worse than the higher ones in terms of rake.

-Higher limit tables usually have a rake of around 3%, and the cap is also lower relative to the stakes.
+Higher limit tables usually have a rake of around 3% and the cap is also lower relative to the stakes.

 Whether you’re playing with $2 or $100 blinds, you’re still occupying a table and need a constant dealer presence to keep the game going.

 So, to make it feasible at lower limits, casinos have to take higher rake compared to the blinds to offer their services.

 Tournaments are a completely different game format where players compete for chips and try to outlast others in the event to reach the money stage.

 Instead, tournament rake is paid ahead of time as a part of the buy-in.

-This extra $10 or $20 on top of that $100 is also a rake, and it doesn’t go towards the prize pool.
+This extra $10 or $20 on top of that $100 is the rake and it doesn’t go towards the prize pool.

 If you play tournaments and pay attention to rake, you’ll find that online games often have much smaller rake than the live ones, especially at lower stakes.